corvec/roll-a-d6/README.md

 ```

 The components of the dice roller include the validator, tokenizer, parser, RPN converter, and evaluator.
+For more information, check out the API docs [here](./jsdoc/roll-a-d6/0.2.2/global.html).

 An example of a more sophisticated dice roll that this package supports: